 A meteorologist.
 An artist.
 A climate scientist.
 A culture-based social innovator.
 A journalist.
 All are great communicators.

-The projects presented have been evaluated by a jury of outstanding international experts representing the multidisciplinary field of climate change communication.
+The projects submitted to the 2021 Edition of the CMCC Award the have been evaluated by a jury of outstanding international experts representing the multidisciplinary field of climate change communication.

 The highly qualified jury evaluated submitted projects according to their innovation potential, impact, ability to reach new and broad audiences and reliability of information and data provided.

 Climate Without Borders